-Risks Our Response Change in Risk for 2021 Value Creation Input Affected Portfolio Operating " A portfolio diversified by sector and geography Our investors £ and Financial Performance " Structured review of market conditions twice a year, including briefings from economists Ongoing disruption as a result of COVID-19, Real estate Ê Our portfolio operating and financial performance " Scenario modelling and stress testing of assumptions to inform decisions particularly in the second half of 2021, Our people Environment is influenced by internal and external factors including our investment " A disciplined investment and divestment approval process, including extensive due diligence requirements continued to present some risk to GPT's Our customers, suppliers and decisions, market conditions, interest rates, " A development pipeline to enhance asset returns and maintain asset quality financial performance. communities economic factors and potential disruption. " Active management of our assets, including leasing, to ensure a large and diversified tenant base " Experienced and capable management, supplemented with external capabilities where appropriate " A structured program of investor engagement Development Development provides the " A disciplined acquisition and development approval process, including extensive due diligence requirements → GPT delivered Our investors Real estate (©); Group with access to new, high quality assets. " Oversight of developments through regular cross- functional Project Control Group meetings a number of developments in 2021 Our people Delivering assets that exceed our risk adjusted " Scenario modelling and stress testing of assumptions to inform decisions and has a significant development pipeline, Environment Our customers. Ÿ return requirements and " Experienced management capability particularly in the suppliers and meet our sustainability objectives is critical to our success. " Application of a well defined development risk appetite with metrics around the proportion of a portfolio under development, contractor exposure and leasing pre- commitments office and logistics portfolios. communities Capital Management " Target gearing range of 25 to 35 per cent consistent Our investors -{@} Effective capital management is with stable investment grade credit ratings in the "A" range Debt funding market conditions stabilised imperative to meet the Group's ongoing " Maintenance of a minimum liquidity buffer in cash and surplus committed credit facilities in 2021 following significant volatility funding requirements " Diversified funding sources in 2020.
-Gearing has and to withstand market volatility. " Maintenance of a long weighted average debt term, with limits on the maximum amount of debt expiring in any 12 month period increased and remains below the mid-point of the target range, with " Hedging of interest rates to keep exposure within prescribed limits significant liquidity in place. " Limits on currency exposure " Limits on exposure to counterparties
+Risks Our Response Change in Risk for 2021 Value Creation In Affected put Portfolio Operating and Financial Performance Our portfolio operating and financial performance is influenced by internal and external factors including our investment decisions, market conditions, interest rates, economic factors and potential disruption. " A portfolio diversified by sector and geography " Structured review of market conditions twice a year, including briefings from economists " Scenario modelling and stress testing of assumptions to inform decisions " A disciplined investment and divestment approval process, including extensive due diligence requirements " A development pipeline to enhance asset returns and maintain asset quality " Active management of our assets, including leasing, to ensure a large and diversified tenant base " Experienced and capable management, supplemented with external capabilities where appropriate " A structured program of investor engagement Ongoing disruption as a result of COVID-19, particularly in the second half of 2021, continued to present some risk to GPT's financial performance.
+Our investors Real estate Our people Environment Our customers, suppliers and communities Development Development provides the Group with access to new, high quality assets.
+Delivering assets that exceed our risk adjusted return requirements and meet our sustainability objectives is critical to our success.
+A disciplined acquisition and development approval process, including extensive due diligence requirements Oversight of developments through regular cross-functional Project Control Group meetings Scenario modelling and stress testing of assumptions to inform decisions Experienced management capability Application of a well defined development risk appetite with metrics around the proportion of a portfolio under development, contractor exposure and leasing precommitments GPT delivered a number of developments in 2021 and has a significant development pipeline, particularly in the office and logistics portfolios.
+Our investors Real estate Our people Environment Our customers, suppliers and communities Capital Management Effective capital management is imperative to meet the Group's ongoing funding requirements and to withstand market volatility. " Target gearing range of 25 to 35 per cent consistent with stable investment grade credit ratings in the "A" range " Maintenance of a minimum liquidity buffer in cash and surplus committed credit facilities " Diversified funding sources " Maintenance of a long weighted average debt term, with limits on the maximum amount of debt expiring in any 12 month period " Hedging of interest rates to keep exposure within prescribed limits " Limits on currency exposure " Limits on exposure to counterparties Debt funding market conditions stabilised in 2021 following significant volatility in 2020.
+Gearing has increased and remains below the mid-point of the target range, with significant liquidity in place.
+Our investors () () () () () () () () () () () () () (